 Source: Elsevier’s SciVal tool.

-Nicholas Rowe is undertaking a PhD at the University of Lapland after spending five years as a lecturer at the UK’s Bournemouth University.
-He “fully expected a world-leader service that matched the outsider view of Finnish education in general”.
+One academic who relocated to Finland from the UK “fully expected a world-leader service that matched the outsider view of Finnish education in general”.
 But, he says, Finland is “not the academic super-being it is imagined to be” and his sense is that “my experiences are not isolated to just my university”.

 “What I actually met was a lack of communication, no expertise in my area, no integration or funding, backward approaches to higher education – very apprentice-bound and blindly hierarchical – ill-informed subject and professional opinion [and] formulaic and oppressive approaches to supervision and teaching,” he says, adding that he has received no government financial support “other than some small amounts of statutory travel funding”.